 - 1 cup chopped pecans can sub walnuts or any nuts

 - 28 small square caramels such as Kraft

-- 2 cups milk chocolate or semi sweet chocolate chips
+- 2 cups semi-sweet chocolate chips can sub milk chocolate

 - Preheat the oven to 350 F. Butter a rectangular 9”x 13” glass pan.